Neville archaeological site

-Discovery and name

-The Neville site is named after its owner, John Neville.
-John Neville received the property from the Stark family.
-For years the site was not known to have any archaeological importance and remained unexcavated.
-It was not until the construction of a bridge threatened to destroy it that the New Hampshire Archaeological Society decided to take notice of the site.
-After surveying the site, they planned an excavation in hopes of salvaging as much as they could before it was completely demolished.

 Site excavation

+The Neville site is named after its owner, John Neville, who received the property from the Stark family.
+For years it was not known to have any archaeological importance.
+It was not until the construction of a bridge threatened to destroy the site that the New Hampshire Archaeological Society took notice.

-The New Hampshire Archaeological Society (NHAS) began excavating the site in 1967 with the help of a team of volunteers.
-The excavation of the site continued through 1967 and 1968.
-One of the volunteers was an archaeologist named Peter McLane who excavated much more of the Neville site than the NHAS had planned on.
-It was a very good thing, because the Neville site yielded a wealth of archaeological material dating well back into the Archaic period.
+The society began excavating the site in 1967 with the help of a team of volunteers.

+One of the volunteers was an archaeologist and local resident named Peter McLane who excavated much more of the Neville site than the NHAS had planned on.
 At first McLane and his sons found only typical artifacts within the first few feet of soil.
 But as they proceeded to excavate further they found more artifacts.
 McLane chose to have one of the artifacts dated via charcoal sampling and found that it was 5,385 years old.
-The ancient date made this artifact one of the oldest artifacts in New England at the time that the sampling was dated.
+The ancient date made this artifact one of the oldest artifacts in New England at the time.
 There were other artifacts found, both earlier and later, but these are believed to have been moved to the site from another location.

-The excavators of the site had three goals that they wished to accomplish: